 During a mission trip Jennifer Ernst, our founder, builds friendships with southern Sudanese children.

 In 2005, when funds began being raised to construct Hope and Resurrection Secondary School, Jennifer and her husband Darryl envisioned the school being handed over to either the Episcopal Church of Southern Sudan or the newly formed South Sudanese Ministry of Education.
 It was soon evident that neither could administer nor support the school.
 They next turned to the U.S. Episcopal Church to see if there were any missionaries interested in going to southern Sudan to open the school.

 Jim and Mary Higbee opened Hope and Resurrection Secondary School in 2008 with a freshman class called Senior 1.
 There were 60 students enrolled, and many were older since their education had been interrupted by civil war.
 Only three girls were in the first class.
 The staff was composed of our South Sudanese Headmaster, Anthony; a teacher from Uganda, Cleous; Jim and Mary Higbee, missionaries; and two part-time teachers from the area.

-Hope for Humanity, Inc. is now led by ten people, comprised of our Executive Director, Board President, Treasurer, Secretary and six Board Directors.
-Day-to-day operations are carried out at the school through a collaborative effort among Board members in the United States, the Diocese of Rumbek in South Sudan, our twelve university-trained faculty members from Uganda, our South Sudanese professional Headmaster, and the local south Sudanese Dinka community who supports the school with great pride and an active PTA.
+Hope for Humanity, Inc. is now led by six people, comprised of our Executive Director, Board President, Treasurer, Secretary and two Board Directors.
+Day-to-day operations are carried out at the school through a collaborative effort among our Executive Director, Board members in the United States, the Diocese of Rumbek in South Sudan, our South Sudanese professional Administrator and Principal, the local south Sudanese Dinka community who supports the school with great pride, and an active PTA.

 The foundation of Hope for Humanity, Inc. was built on friendship, answering God’s call, and fulfilling a great need.
 We continue to grow by building friendships as we seek to obey God’s calling for South Sudan.